-(n) Insurance and reinsurance contracts accounting treatment (continued)

-(iii) Insurance contracts - subsequent measurement (continued)
+- 2.2 Summary of material accounting policies (continued) - (I) Insurance and reinsurance contracts accounting treatment (continued) - (vi) Measurement not measured under PAA (continued) - (iii) Insurance contracts held subsequent measurement (continued)

-Insurance contracts with direct participation features (continued)
+Insurance contracts with direct participation features

 When measuring a group of direct participating contracts, the Company adjusts the fulfilment cash flows for the whole of the changes in the obligation to pay policyholders an amount equal to the fair value of the underlying items.
 These changes do not relate to future services and are recognised in profit or loss.
 The Company then adjusts any CSM for changes in the Company's share of the fair value of the underlying items, which relate to future services, as described below.